 2006*—Koss Construction Co. on the 50th Anniversary of the completion of the first project funded by the 1956 highway act, which established the Interstate Highway System.

-2001—Tom Cackler, Director, Highway Division, Iowa Department of Transportation.
-For 30 Years of Outstanding Service to the State of Iowa and for Dedicated Support and Encouragement of the Concrete Pavement Industry.
+2001—Tom Cackler, Director, Highway Division, Iowa DOT, for 30 Years of Outstanding Service to the State of Iowa and for Dedicated Support and Encouragement of the Concrete Pavement Industry.

-1999—Arkansas State Highway and Transportation Department.
-In recognition of the Highway 71 Relocation project that provides a vital transportation link for the citizens and industry in the State of Arkansas.
+1999—Arkansas State Highway and Transportation Department, in recognition of the Highway 71 Relocation project, which provides a vital transportation link for the citizens and industry in the State of Arkansas.

 1998—Elmer Greinert "Bud" Shuster, (R-9-Pa.), then-Chairman, Committee on Transportation & Infrastructure, U.S. House of Representatives.

-1996—Georgia Department of Transportation – In recognition of outstanding commitment and achievements in concrete pavement restoration.
+1996—Georgia DOT in recognition of outstanding commitment and achievements in concrete pavement restoration.
 Georgia was the first to pull together all the techniques into a comprehensive system of repairs which came to be known as CPR.
 The system has since been adopted by many state and countries around the world to economically prolong highway life and improve ride quality.

 1994—Robert G. Huber, Washington, Iowa County Engineer – For his dedication to the engineering profession and concrete pavement industry and for his devotion to innovative pavement designs, including whitetopping.